 Calling card: OLED

 OLED — Organic Light Emitting Diode — is the premier display technology today.
 OLED TV panels are capable of reaching black levels never before seen, with better contrast across the board, and because the pixels themselves light up, OLED televisions boast quicker response times (and less input lag) than other types of displays, and the picture integrity is stunning at any viewing distance.
-To see how OLED stacks up against regular old LCD, take a look at our head-to-head comparison.
+To see how OLED stacks up against regular old LED, take a look at our OLED vs. LED comparison.

 In 2021, LG introduced OLED Evo, an improvement on OLED technology that helps increase brightness by more than 20%.
-2022 is seeing even more OLED Evo TVs hit the market, making LG the best place to get your OLED upgrade.
+2022 is seeing even more OLED Evo TVs hit the market, including the new and well-reviewed LG C2 Evo OLED, making LG the best place to get your OLED upgrade.

 Sony, standing as the last great Japanese TV heavyweight in the U.S. (sorry, Panasonic, Toshiba, and JVC), doesn’t market as many proprietary technologies as Samsung or LG, but it has all the tech it needs to create awe-inspiring TVs.